tanmaykarangutkar12/Real-Time-Chat-Application/README.md

-# Real-Time Chat App using Node.js and Socket.IO
+# Real-Time Chat App using Node.js
 ### Description:
 * * *
 - A web application used for chatting purposes in which multiple users can chat together in real time with each other in a group..